erland/erlandplugins/CustomScan/trunk/README.txt

          - LastFM tags for the artist (Percent limit of read tags can be configured with a lastfmtagspercent property)
          - Picture url for the artist
          - Similar artists to the scanned artist (Percent limit of similarity of read artists can be configured with a lastfmsimilarartistpercent property)

+Amazon = A scanning module that read a number of different information from the amazon.com database related to albums.
+                 Please note that the information read is free but the web service usage is restricted according to Amazon Web Services Licensing Agreement.
+                 The module currently read the following additional information for all albums:
+                 - Average customer review
+                 - Subjects/genres for the album
+                 - ASIN (unique amazon id for the album) The Amazon module can also optionally set the ratings in slimserver/TrackStat, this functionallity is disabled by default but you can enable it by setting the "writeamazonrating" property to 1 in the Custom Scan settings page in the web interface.

+NOTE!!!
+The Amazon and LastFM modules are quite slow, the reason for this is that Amazon and LastFM restricts the number of calls per second towards their services in the licenses.
+Please respect these licensing rules.
+This also results in that slimserver will perform quite bad during scanning when these scanning modules are active.
+The information will only be scanned once for each artist/album, so the next time it will only scan new artists/albums and will be a lot fast due to this.
+Approximately scanning time for these modules are:
+- LastFM: 1-2 seconds per artist in your library
+- Amazon: 1-2 seconds per album in your library

 The information read by the above modules is just stored in a separate table in the database and cannot be viewed in standard slimserver.
 If you install the SQLPlayList plugin you can use the read information to create smart playlists.